microsoft/vscode-docs/docs/remote/containers.md

   * [Docker Compose](#using-docker-compose): You are working with multiple orchestrated services that are described using a `docker-compose.yml` file.

   * In each case, you may also need to [build container images and deploy to Docker or Kubernetes](/docs/remote/containers-advanced.md#using-docker-or-kubernetes-from-a-container) from inside your container.

-  * [Attach Only](#attaching-to-running-containers): While not backed by `devcontainer.json`, you can attach to an already running container if none of the workflows described in this section meet your needs.
+  * [Attach only](#attaching-to-running-containers): While not backed by `devcontainer.json`, you can attach to an already running container if none of the workflows described in this section meet your needs.

 This section will walk you through configuring your project for each of these situations.
 The [vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers) also contains dev container definitions to get you up and running quickly.

 ### Using an image or Dockerfile

-You can configure VS Code to reuse an existing container image from a source like [DockerHub](https://hub.docker.com) or [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your dev container using a `.devcontainer/devcontainer.json` (or `.devcontainer.json`) config file in your project.
-If you are not able to find an image that meets your needs, have a single container-based project, or just want to automate the installation of a large amount of additional software, you can use a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to generate the image instead.
+You can configure VS Code to reuse an existing image from a source like [DockerHub](https://hub.docker.com) or [Azure Container Registry](https://azure.microsoft.com/services/container-registry/) for your dev container by adding a `.devcontainer/devcontainer.json` (or `.devcontainer.json`) config file to your project.
+In addition, if you are not able to find an image that meets your needs, have a single container-based project, or just want to automate the installation of several additional dependencies, you can use a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to generate the image instead.

-To get started quickly, open the folder with he project you want to work with in VS Code and run the **Remote-Containers: Add Development Container Configuration Files...** command in the Command Palette (`kbstyle(F1)`).
+To get started quickly, **open the folder** you want to work with in VS Code and run the **Remote-Containers: Add Development Container Configuration Files...** command in the Command Palette (`kbstyle(F1)`).

 ![Select Dockerfile](images/containers/select-dockerfile.png)

-You'll be asked to either select an existing Dockerfile if one exists, or pick pre-defined dev container from [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers) from a filterable list.
-Most of these will include Dockerfiles but can be adapted to just use an image instead.
-VS Code will then added the appropriate `devcontainer.json` file to the folder.
+You'll be asked to either select an existing Dockerfile (if one exists), or pick a pre-defined container configuration from the [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers) in a filterable list.
+VS Code will then add `devcontainer.json` any any other required files to the folder.
+While most of these pre-defined "dev container definitions" include a Dockerfile, you can use them as a starting point for an image instead if you prefer.

 > **Note:** See [System Requirements](#system-requirements) for information on supported containers.
 When using experimental support for Alpine Linux in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.

-The difference between configuring VS Code to use an image or a Dockerfile is just one property in `devcontainer.json`:
+You can also create your configuration manually.
+The difference between configuring VS Code to build a container image using a Dockerfile or just reuse an exiting image is a single property in `devcontainer.json`:

 - **To use an image:**  Set the `image` property.
 For example, this will use the .NET SDK image, publish port 8090, and install the C# VS Code extension: